happytm/BatteryNode/README.md

 ## OTA update using github.

-Simply placing .bin file to github and publishing MQTT command from MQTT client app all sensor devices on the network can be updated with latest firmware.
-Simply publish "command/devicenumber/09/01" from any MQTT client.
+Simply placing .bin file to github and publishing MQTT command from MQTT client app all sensor devices on the network can be updated with latest firmware (ESP8266 slave device in two way mode only for now).

 # Concept in detail: